VinceCTL/Portfolio_MK0/portfolio/content/articles/building-scalable-angular-apps/index.md

     - 'Angular'
     - 'Architecture'
     - 'TypeScript'
+    - 'Enterprise'
 keywords:
     - 'Angular'
+    - 'Angular 16'
     - 'TypeScript'
     - 'Architecture'
-    - 'NgRx'
-    - 'State Management'
+    - 'Enterprise'
     - 'Best Practices'
+    - 'Redesign'
 ---

 Building scalable Angular applications requires careful planning and adherence to best practices.
+Having led a complete platform redesign using Angular 16 for an enterprise application, I've learned valuable lessons about architecture, component design, and maintaining code quality at scale.
 In this article, I'll share key strategies and patterns that have helped me create maintainable, performant applications.

 ## Understanding Scalability